When to register

 How to prep

-Before you go, talk to friends or relatives who are new moms or head over to TheBump.com/community to make some new-mom friends.
-Get their reviews on the baby gear they use and find out why they like or dislike certain items.
+Before you go, talk to friends or relatives who are new moms.
+Get their feedback on the baby gear they use and find out why they like or dislike certain items.
 Then, while you’re at the store, take a look and, if you can, test them out for yourself.

 What to do

 Start with large stuff, like nursery furniture.
 You’ll likely want to pick out and buy most of this yourself, because cribs and dressers have to be ordered, and they tend to be pricier than the average shower gift.
 Instead, register for crib bedding, receiving blankets and nursing pillows.
 Include transportation-related items: a car seat, stroller and baby sling or carrier.
 Consider your traveling needs, and whether you’ll want a stroller that baby’s car seat can snap into or if you’d prefer a lightweight one that’s easy to collapse.
 Head to a store to try carriers and find one that’s comfortable for both you and your partner.

 Next, think about baby’s everyday life.
 How will you feed him or her?
 A breastfed baby might not need the nipples and warmers that a bottle-fed baby uses.
 But if you plan to give baby expressed breast milk (while you’re apart), you’ll want the bottle gear and a breast pump too.
 Now, how will you keep him calm and happy?
 Swings, bouncers and toys come in handy for fun—and for soothing and learning.
 Add first-aid gear and diapering supplies as well, including a stylish diaper bag that you won’t mind using as your handbag too.